 Director of Investigations

-Matt Rice serves as director of investigations for Mercy For Animals – working closely with undercover investigators to obtain video footage and other evidence of animal abuse at factory farms, hatcheries and slaughterhouses.
-Matt also works with attorneys, veterinarians and animal welfare experts to review covert footage and draft criminal complaints, and then with local, state and federal law enforcement agencies to secure animal cruelty convictions against individuals and facilities that abuse animals.
+Matt Rice serves as director of investigations for Mercy For Animals, working closely with undercover investigators to obtain video footage and other evidence of animal abuse at factory farms, hatcheries, and slaughterhouses.
+Matt also works with attorneys, veterinarians, and animal welfare experts to review covert footage and draft criminal complaints, and with local, state, and federal law enforcement agencies to secure animal cruelty convictions against individuals and facilities that abuse animals.

-Investigations by Mercy For Animals have led to raids on factory farms, rescues of abused and neglected farmed animals, passage of landmark anti-cruelty legislation, corporate animal welfare policy reforms, and opening the hearts and minds of millions of consumers to the power of their food choices.
+Investigations by MFA have led to raids of factory farms, rescues of abused and neglected farmed animals, passage of landmark anticruelty legislation, corporate animal welfare policy reforms, and millions of people's hearts and minds opened to the power of food choices to create a kinder world.

-Matt is a former United States Marine and holds a bachelor's degree in biology and anthropology from the University of Colorado in Colorado Springs.
-For as long as he can remember, Matt has had an affinity for animals and been opposed to more visible forms of cruelty, but he never really considered the plight of farmed animals until he saw the documentary Meet Your Meat.
-After witnessing the needless suffering endured by cows, pigs, chickens and other farmed animals, he decided to adopt a vegan lifestyle and become a committed animal advocate.
+Matt is a former U.S. marine and holds a bachelor's degree in biology and anthropology from the University of Colorado in Colorado Springs.
+For as long as he can remember, Matt has had an affinity for animals and has been opposed to more visible forms of cruelty, but he had never really considered the plight of farmed animals until he watched the documentary Meet Your Meat.
+After witnessing the needless suffering endured by cows, pigs, chickens, and other farmed animals, he decided to adopt a vegan lifestyle and become a committed animal advocate.

-Due to his leadership strengths, Matt has successfully recruited, managed and trained volunteers, interns and staff for some of the nation's foremost animal protection organizations.
-Matt has coordinated cutting-edge and thought-provoking demonstrations in cities around the world, and given interviews to local, national and international media outlets – reaching millions of people on a wide range of animal rights issues.
+Through his leadership strengths, Matt has successfully recruited, managed, and trained volunteers, interns, and staff for some of the nation's foremost animal protection organizations.
+Matt has also coordinated cutting-edge and thought-provoking demonstrations in cities around the world, and given interviews to local, national, and international media outlets, reaching millions of people on a wide range of animal rights issues.